paulsump/mars_flights/README.md

   in the design.
 - The countdown and upcoming launches table can be implemented either in separate screens (implement navigation).

+### TODO - Tests

+DateTime tests - check count down maths.

 ### TODO - UI Later

 - Add a share button for social media platforms to share the next launch with friends
-- Each launch should have a 'Bookmark' or 'Favorite' button that adds it to a separate 'Favorites' section.
-Use of the localStorage API here (either save the launches data or its id)
+- Each launch should have a 'Bookmark' or 'Favorite' button that adds it to a separate 'Favorites' section [FavoritesPage].
+Use the localStorage API here (either save the launches data or its id)

 ## Original...